docker-library/docs/archlinux/README-short.txt

-Archlinux is a simple, lightweight Linux distribution aimed for flexibility.
+Arch Linux is a simple, lightweight Linux distribution aimed for flexibility.